berkimbayev/kinnow/README.md

   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/16.png" alt="Experience" width="32%"/>
 </p>

 In the current era of streaming services, there is more and more understanding that movie theaters are not about movies but the overall experience.

-(soon)
+In Kinnow theaters, there should be no crispy snacks and fizzy drinks with noisy packaging.
+Only healthy food solutions with eco-friendly packaging inspired by the aerospace industry.

 #